Skip to content

 LeftRight

-The United States struck military positions on Kharg Island on Friday — army defences, the Joshen Sea Base, an airport control tower, and a helicopter hangar, with more than 15 explosions reported.
-Trump stated forces had "totally obliterated every MILITARY target" on the island.
-Iran's government rejected the characterisation, describing the strikes as an attack on civilian economic infrastructure and sovereign territory.
-The distinction matters: Kharg handles roughly 90% of Iran's crude exports, and the line between military and economic infrastructure on a facility of that scale is not self-evident to the state losing it.
+The United States struck military positions on Kharg Island — the terminal through which roughly 90% of Iran's crude exports flow.
+Trump stated forces had 'totally obliterated every MILITARY target' on the island, including army defences, the Joshen Sea Base, an airport control tower, and a helicopter hangar.
+More than 15 explosions were reported.
+Iran's government rejected the characterisation of targets as exclusively military, describing the strikes as an attack on civilian economic infrastructure and sovereign territory.

 Briefing analysis